 Forcing company items to the Business Space automatically triggers an enforced Space attribution for items that contain your company's domain(s).
 Members will not have the ability to move company items out of the Business Space if they are forced there by the admin.

-When members add an item to their Dashlane account with a company domain name as set in the Admin Console, the Dashlane application will automatically assign that item to the Business Space.
+When members add an item to their Dashlane account with a company domain name as set in the Admin Console, the Dashlane application will automatically force that item into the Business Space.

 Remove company items for revoked users